June 2013 Newsletter: Great Ideas for your Loose Gemstones

 Strung jewelry has become one of the hottest trends of the decade.
 You can find designs ranging from simple pendants strung from strips of leather to complex multi-stranded designs with price tags that would blow your mind.

 Beaded jewelry requires the use of drilled gemstones.
 You can buy your gemstones predrilled, but if you want more variety, you can drill them yourself.
-It’s a relatively easy process and you learn how by reading our blog article.
+It’s a relatively easy process.
 However, before you begin drilling expensive tourmaline gems, we definitely suggest honing your skills using some common rocks found outside your home.

 Making your own beaded jewelry is as easy as pie.
 You can use rough, tumbled, faceted or cabochons stones of any type.
 The possibilities are endless.
 However, please be aware of various hardness levels.
 For example, you wouldn’t want to bead sapphire next to sphene, unless something is strung between them for protection.
 Always use high quality string for beading, because more often than not, beaded jewelry tends to break due to string quality and not craftsmanship.
 Spending a few dollars more for quality material is definitely well worth it.